JooKop/promoteur.xyz/README.md

 ```

 ## Run the frontend server
+Before running the frontend server, you must create a `.env` file to the root of the repository with the `VITE_AIRSTACK_API_KEY=<YOUR-AIRSTACK-API-KEY>` variable defined.
+Then proceed to run the dev server:

 ```bash
 npm  run  dev
 ```

 Open [http://localhost:5173](http://localhost:5173) in your browser to access the Promoteur website.

 ## Run the backend server